 Note that in materials I found on the IKEA website, it appears that IKEA uses cattle hide for a majority of leather products, but occasionally uses goatskin.
 Half of the leather used comes from Brazil.

-Currently, IKEA offers a somewhat limited offering of leather and 'faux' leather collection of sofas.
-The one true leather sofa that they offer is called the STOCKHOLM.
+IKEA has recently expanded their offerings of leather and 'faux' leather collection of sofas.
+The most popular leather sofa that they offer is called the STOCKHOLM.
 It retails for $2199.

 Based on IKEA's description on their website, the STOCKHOLM sofa has a 'SEGLORA' cover which is made of a full-grain "aniline leather".
 Note that the STOCKHOLM sofa can also be purchased with a more conventional fabric cover that can be removed and washed.